 Well, I am about to turn 31 and I’m still single.
 And NO!

 There’s nothing wrong with me.
 I’m not repulsive.
 And, yes, my biological clock is ticking, but what has love got to do with it?

-I left my last relationship two years ago because he wasn’t ready to settle down.
-And I haven’t been dating since.
+I left my last relationship two years ago and I haven’t been dating since.

-Because I decided to take a break from the dating world.
+Because I’ve decided to take a break from the dating world.

-I decided to take a break from wasting my time and love on guys unworthy of them.
+I’ve decided to take a break from wasting my time and love on people unworthy of them.

 And I’m completely fine with it.

 Going alone to weddings and family gatherings is not a problem.

 The only problem I’m faced with is people’s reactions to my relationship status when they hear that I’m single.

 Yes, being single in my 30s sounds scary to them – like it’s the end of the world.